9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 As these alternative definitions suggest, if GHC complains about the monomorphism restriction, we have three easy ways to address the error.

--   Make the function\'s arguments explicit, instead of leaving them implicit.
+-   Make the function's arguments explicit, instead of leaving them implicit.
 -   Give the definition an explicit type signature, instead of making the compiler infer its type.